-All you need to do is paste your text in the box, and this little app will go to work and list all your repetitions.
+All you need to do is paste your text in the box.
+Then this little app will go to work and list all your repetitions.

-But with this browser app, you can check your documents for free.
+But with this browser app, you can check your documents anytime you like.

-Otter is a free dictation to text app for iOS and Android.
+Otter is a dictation to text app for iOS and Android.

 All you need to do is hit the record button, start speaking, and watch your words appear in the app.
 It even adds in punctuation.

 There are many paid and premium dictation apps, but Otter offers a generous free option of 600 minutes a month.

 9. Freemind – Free

 If you are into mind maps to develop story ideas, here is a software download for you.